AsemAlalami/Laravel-Advanced-Filter/README.md

 ## Laravel Advanced Filter
-This package allows you to filter/sort on laravel models
+This package allows you to filter on laravel models

-You can choose filter fields and customize its data-types, aliases and excepted operators, and you can customize your request format, and add a new operator or overwrite an existed operators
+You can choose fields to filtering and customize its data-types, aliases and excepted operators, you can add/customize your request format, and you add new operators or overwrite the existed operators

 ### Installation